 For each reference submitted, ABEM must receive the following two items:

 1. LLSA Reading Submission Form

-Complete an LLSA Reading Submission Form for each reference that you recommend to the Board.
+Complete an EM LLSA Reading Submission Form for each reference that you recommend to the Board.
 Be sure to provide all requested information for each reference, including the article/chapter title completely written out, the journal name, etc. Do not use abbreviations.
 Do not alter the form in any way, except to add the requested information in the space provided.
-(The LLSA Reading Submission Form in MS Word format.)
+(The EM LLSA Reading Submission Form in MS Word format.)
 The form can be computer-printed or typewritten.

 2. One Paper Copy of the Article, Chapter, or Other Text

 One paper copy of the article, chapter or other text for which you have submitted a reference must be mailed or faxed to ABEM to be considered for inclusion.
 Electronic copies of readings cannot be accepted due to copyright restrictions.